bnikolaus/CurseOfStrahdNotes/Character.md

 - nuttin - nothing
 - Hang on a tick - wait back

-Try
+# Actions
 - I got a handle on it
 - Have a crack
 - Have a squiz
+- Shoot through = leave

-- Hooley dooley
+- Hooley dooley = surprized
-- Have a go, ya mug!
+- Have a go, ya mug! = try
 - Are your ears painted on? = dont listen
-- A couple of sandwiches short of a picnic = someone crazy
-- Dry as a dead dingo -
+- Dry as a dead dingo - thirsty
 - Cark it - to die
 - chuck a spewie - turn around
 - Put a sock in it - shut up
 - Pulling Your Leg -
-- Rat Bag
+- Rat Bag -
 - Ringer - Top guy
-- Clanger
+- Clanger -
 - wadyasay - say again
 - Whinger -
-- Bail -
+- Bail - leave

 # Common
 - Howzat = how is that